EliasIsaiah/CCL/projects/FindYourTemperature/part2/FindYourTemperaturePart2.md

 ### 2.1.1 Setting up the API

-1.We first have to make an account: do so via the website 2.Go back to your project folder and create a new folder called sources.
+1. We first have to make an account: do so via the website
+2. Go back to your project folder and create a new folder called sources.
 Inside create a file called keys.js.
 Go to your OpenWeatherMap account, find the API Key and copy it into a keys.js object with the property name API_KEY.
 Don't forget to export it

 *Instructors note: rather than using a key.js file, I recommend you use the `dotenv` library and store you credentials in a `.env` file.*